Nvidia: Improper disclosures about cryptomining

-French Competition Authority Investigation
+French Competition Authority investigation

 On September 26, 2023, Nvidia's French offices were searched by the French Competition Authority.
 The raid, authorized by a judge, was part of an investigation into suspected anti-competitive practices in the graphics card sector.
 Nvidia has not publicly commented on the incident.

-AI regulation dispute with Anthropic

-In July 2025, a public dispute emerged between Nvidia CEO Jensen Huang and Anthropic CEO Dario Amodei over AI regulation and industry practices.
-The conflict escalated when Amodei vehemently denied Huang's allegations that he sought to control the AI industry through safety concerns, calling Huang's claims an "outrageous lie."
-The dispute centered on differing philosophies regarding AI development, with Amodei advocating for stronger regulatory oversight and "responsible scaling policies", while Huang promoted open-source development and criticized what Nvidia characterized as "regulatory capture".
-Nvidia responded by stating that "lobbying for regulatory capture against open source will only stifle innovation, make AI less safe and secure, and less democratic."
-The controversy highlighted broader tensions within the AI industry between companies favoring rapid development and those emphasizing safety measures and regulation.

-Proposed Shanghai facility

-In May 2025, U.S. senators Jim Banks and Elizabeth Warren criticized a proposed Nvidia facility in Shanghai, saying that it "raises significant national security and economic security issues that warrant serious review."

-H20 production halt (2025)
+Chinese market halt

 In August 2025, Nvidia ordered suppliers to halt production of its H20 AI chip following Chinese government directives warning domestic companies against purchasing the processor due to security concerns.
 The company directed suppliers including Taiwan Semiconductor Manufacturing Company, Samsung Electronics, and Amkor Technology to suspend work on the China-focused processor.

-The H20 was developed in late 2023 specifically for the Chinese market to comply with U.S. export restrictions, featuring 96GB of HBM3 memory and 4.0 TB/s memory bandwidth—higher than the H100—but with significantly reduced computational power at 296 TFLOPs compared to the H100's 1979 TFLOPs.
+The H20 was developed in late 2023 specifically for the Chinese market to comply with U.S. export restrictions, featuring 96GB of HBM3 memory and 4.0 TB/s memory bandwidth — higher than the H100 — but with significantly reduced computational power at 296 TFLOPs compared to the H100's 1979 TFLOPs.
 Despite lower raw performance, the H20 demonstrated over 20% faster performance than the H100 in large language model inference tasks due to architectural optimizations.

 Prior to the production halt, Nvidia had placed substantial orders for the H20, including 300,000 units from TSMC in July 2025, driven by strong demand from Chinese technology companies.
-CEO Jensen Huang denied allegations that the H20 contained security backdoors, stating the chips were designed solely for commercial use.
+Despite China's efforts to shape technical standards, still, American products and ecosystem retain strong appeal, raising the concern of government experts.
 The production suspension occurred as Nvidia was developing the B30A, a new chip based on its Blackwell architecture intended to succeed the H20 in the Chinese market.

+Despite criticism, the United States announced in 2026 that it would permit the export of newer H200 chips to China under specified conditions.
+The move was expected to stimulate market activity and U.S. influence.
+The Chinese market, estimated to be worth hundreds of billions and potentially trillions of U.S. dollars, presents significant profit opportunities for American firms, with revenues reinforcing leading positions.
+However, China quickly responded by imposing restrictions on certain foreign chips to be imported.
+China is leveraging the sanction to advance its domestic technology sector, while concerns have also emerged over possible fragmentation and reduced reinvestment in its own artificial intelligence development.
+China's refusal to buy them could cost the company $30 billion.

+In August 2026, employees of Nvidia and Supermicro were indicted over their involvement in the smuggling of artificial intelligence servers to China.
+A senior manager working for Nvidia was among those "who allegedly forged documents to cover up illegal exports of high-end AI servers", according to Ars Technica.